Skip to main content

 Physiotherapy can help you get movement back in your shoulder.

 A physiotherapist will decide on the number of sessions you need.
-The exact number depends on how your shoulder responds to treatment.
+It usually lasts at least 6 weeks.
+The exact number depends on how quickly your shoulder start to get better.

 The physiotherapist will first check how much movement you have in your shoulders.